• Skip to primary navigation

 The trimmed core of cabbage.

 The cabbage can now be easily cut into thin strips.
-You can slice it on the long end, or the short end.
-Since we are making a salad, it makes sense to cut it on the short end.
+You can slice it on the long end or the short end.
+Since we are making a salad, cutting it on the short end makes sense.

-The exact thickness of the strip depends on your personal preference, but I say, the thinner, the better.
+The strip’s exact thickness depends on your preference, but I say the thinner, the better.

 A carrot in the process of being grated with a box grater.